-You would think after eight years of parenting I would know better – but sadly, no.
+You’d think after eight years of parenting I would know better – but sadly, no.

 I forget my kids have only walked this earth for eight and six years.
-They don’t have the background knowledge we adults have spent years acquiring.
+They don’t have the background knowledge adults have spent years acquiring.
 They’re starting from scratch.

 So when I decided it was time for my girls to learn how to save money, I thought it would be simple: I would give them a “savings” jar to go with their allowance, they would willingly put money in there for weeks or months at a time, and naturally strive to collect enough cash for something special.

-Years later they would graduate into the elite circle of financially-savvy adults.
+Years later they would graduate into the elite circle of financially savvy adults.

 Yeah, well, not quite…